MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-recovery-guide-plan.md

 > [!NOTE]
 > You must use the BitLocker Repair tool **repair-bde** to use the BitLocker key package.

-The BitLocker key package is not saved by default.
-To save the package along with the recovery password in AD DS you must select the **Backup recovery password and key package** option in the Group Policy settings that control the recovery method.
+The BitLocker key package is not saved, by default.
+To save the package along with the recovery password in AD DS, you must select the **Backup recovery password and key package** option in the group policy settings that control the recovery method.
 You can also export the key package from a working volume.
 For more details on how to export key packages, see [Retrieving the BitLocker Key Package](#bkmk-appendixc).

 ## <a href="" id="bkmk-appendixb"></a>Resetting recovery passwords

-You should invalidate a recovery password after it has been provided and used.
-It should also be done when you intentionally want to invalidate an existing recovery password for any reason.
+You must invalidate a recovery password after it has been provided and used, and when you intentionally want to invalidate an existing recovery password for any reason.

 You can reset the recovery password in two ways:

--   **Use manage-bde** You can use manage-bde to remove the old recovery password and add a new recovery password.
+-   **Use manage-bde**.
+You can use manage-bde to remove the old recovery password and add a new recovery password.
 The procedure identifies the command and the syntax for this method.
--   **Run a script** You can run a script to reset the password without decrypting the volume.
+-   **Run a script**.
+You can run a script to reset the password without decrypting the volume.
 The sample script in the procedure illustrates this functionality.
 The sample script creates a new recovery password and invalidates all other passwords.

 **To reset a recovery password using manage-bde**

-1. Remove the previous recovery password
+1. Remove the previous recovery password.

     ```powershell
     Manage-bde –protectors –delete C: –type RecoveryPassword
     ```

-2. Add the new recovery password
+2. Add the new recovery password.

     ```powershell
     Manage-bde –protectors –add C: -RecoveryPassword
     ```

 3. Get the ID of the new recovery password.
-From the screen copy the ID of the recovery password.
+From the screen, copy the ID of the recovery password.

     ```powershell
     Manage-bde –protectors –get C: -Type RecoveryPassword
     ```

-4. Backup the new recovery password to AD DS
+4. Backup the new recovery password to AD DS.

     ```powershell
     Manage-bde –protectors –adbackup C: -id {EXAMPLE6-5507-4924-AA9E-AFB2EB003692}